rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 As we are predicting a class in a HAR context, with a dense feature space, we test Random Forest modelling approaches as industry standard.

 For each model, we will import the data in the same way, but will need to pre-process it based upon different strategies to give a feature set to include in our Random Forest algorithm.
-We will train & test a model using each feature selection approach, to provide optimal performance, and then measure this predictive performance based on accuracy score and on its ability to successfully classify a new set of 20 observations from 20 new lifters.
+We will train & test a model using each feature selection approach, to provide optimal performance, and then measure this predictive performance based on accuracy score and on its ability to classify a holdout set of approximately 3900 sensor observations.

 <br>
 <br>